Collision Detection¶

 Collision detection |

-Whether to perform collision detection for the virtual world as a whole in the first place |
+Whether to perform collision detection for the entire virtual world |

 Body Item |